fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMPlan.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmVMPlan** cmdlet sets the azure_2 Marketplace plan information for a virtual machine.
+The **Set-AzureRmVMPlan** cmdlet sets the Azure Marketplace plan information for a virtual machine.

-Before being able to deploy a Marketplace image through the command-line, programmatic access must be enabled or the virtual machine must be deployed by using the azure_2 portal.
+Before being able to deploy a Marketplace image through the command-line, programmatic access must be enabled or the virtual machine must be deployed by using the Azure portal.

 ## EXAMPLES